 The Spiritual Formation program works in co-ordination with the academic, experiential and evaluative components of the total formation program in preparing candidates for priestly service among the people of God.
 The program's specific purpose is to foster the human and spiritual maturity of the candidates as they grow in relationship with and imitation of the person of Jesus Christ.
 Students are called to see their lives as a daily, free response to the animating presence of the Spirit of the Risen Christ.
 This is a gradual and life-long journey of discernment, one that is encouraged and promoted in various ways during the five years of training in the Seminary Formation program.
 It is the Holy Spirit that calls, forms, and transforms the seminarians in our care.
 Nevertheless, the formation faculty has the responsibility in a human way for the training and formation of the seminarians by providing the context, climate, structures, and opportunities for them to do their part in disposing themselves and responding to God's grace through all the activities, situations, events, and persons that they encounter each day.

-Introducing the Spiritual Year: In North America, and in particular Canada, a number of events and currents within both the Church and society have made the process of priestly formation increasingly complex and demanding.
+In North America, and in particular Canada, a number of events and currents within both the Church and society have made the process of priestly formation increasingly complex and demanding.
 As a means of addressing these needs, and with a view to preparing future priests more effectively, St. Augustine's Seminary is pleased to introduce a year dedicated to the preparation of seminarians in the areas of human, spiritual, catechetical, and pastoral formation.
-Please contact the Seminary to obtain a detailed prospectus outlining the Spiritual Year program.

 The following are the resources of the St. Augustine’s Seminary Spiritual Formation program through the year: